JanssenProject/jans/docs/admin/install/vm-install/rhel.md

 yum module enable mod_auth_openidc
 ```

-- Download and Install Janssen Server Linux package
+- Download and Install the Janssen Server Linux package

 ```
 yum install -y https:$(curl -s -L https://api.github.com/repos/JanssenProject/jans/releases/latest | egrep -o '/.*el8.x86_64.rpm' | head -n 1)
 ```

-- Initiate setup process using command below.
-Setup process will prompt for user for inputs.
+- Initiate the setup process using the command below.
+The setup process will prompt for user for inputs.

 ```
 sudo python3 /opt/jans/jans-setup/setup.py
 ```

-Installer should confirm successful installation with message similar to the one shown below:
+The installer should confirm successful installation with a message similar to the one shown below:

 ![](../../../assets/image-jans-install-success.png)